Mirror symmetry and rigid structures of generalized K3 surfaces: Abstract

 \section{Abstract}

 The present article is concerned with mirror symmetry for generalized K3 surfaces, with particular emphasis on complex and K\"ahler rigid structures.
-Inspired by the works of Dolgachev, Aspinwall--Morrison and Huybrechts, we introduce a formulation of mirror symmetry for generalized K3 surfaces.
-As an application, we settle the long-standing problem of mirror symmetry for the Shioda--Inose K3 surfaces.
+Inspired by the works of Dolgachev, Aspinwall--Morrison and Huybrechts, we introduce a formulation of mirror symmetry for generalized K3 surfaces by using Mukai lattice polarizations.
+This approach solves issues in the conventional formulations of mirror symmetry for K3 surfaces.
+In particular, we provide a solution to the problem of mirror symmetry for singular K3 surfaces.
 Along the way, we investigate complex and K\"ahler rigid structures of generalized K3 surfaces.
-The K\"ahler rigid structures naturally appear when we consider generalized Calabi--Yau structures.